 Practical Information for Visiting the Smithsonian National Zoo in DC

-How do you get to the National Zoo by Metro?
+How to get to the National Zoo by Metro

 To visit the Smithsonian Zoo via Metro, take the red line to the Woodley Park-Zoo/Adams Morgan stop.
 The main entrance to the zoo is about a half mile northwest on Connecticut Avenue.